dennisXZX/react-feedback-collection/README.md

 ![Relationship between Node.js and Express](./diagrams/express_and_node.png)

-We will set our Node.js to listen to port 5000 on our local machine.
+We will set Node.js to listen to port 5000 on our local machine.
 When an HTTP request comes to port 5000, Node.js will hand the incoming request to Express.
 Upon receiving the request, Express will look through all the route handlers to determine which one should be responsible for handling the request.
-The route handler responsible for the request will then process it and generates a response, which will then be sent back to Node.js.
-Finally, Node.js will send the response back to the request.
+The route handler responsible for the request will then process it and generate a response, which will then be sent back to Node.js.
+Finally, Node.js will send the response back to request maker.

-The following diagram shows how Express works.
+The following diagram takes a closer look at how Express works.

 ![Express Workflow](./diagrams/express_workflow.png)

-When a request from browser comes to Express, it first goes through a series of middlewares for some pre-processing, and then is sent to different route handlers to generate a proper response, which will be sent to whoever make the initial request.
+When a request from browser comes to Express, it first goes through a series of middlewares for some pre-processing, and then is sent to different route handlers to generate a proper response, which will then be sent to whoever make the initial request.

 ### OAuth and PassportJS